haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

   - Is there any way to compute the Grothendieck monoids of extriangulated categories (at least those embedded in some triangulated categories)?
   - Is there any characterization of objects whose images in the Grothendieck monoid are invertible?
   - Since the Grothendieck monoid is a commutative monoid, there is a unique abelian subgroup s.t. the quotient monoid is reduced.
 It would be very nice if such a factorization can be realized categorically (e.g. describe an extriangulated category as a some kind of semi-direct product of a triangulated category and an exact category).

+*Some of the above questions are addressed in [our recent paper](/papers/et-monoid/) with S. Saito*, but not fully answered (see Section 6: Questions).

 ## Lean Theorem Prover
 **Teaching Auslander-Reiten theory to computer** using [Lean](https://leanprover.github.io/), see also [Lean community](https://leanprover-community.github.io/), and a very good introductory material [Formalising Mathematics](https://github.com/ImperialCollegeLondon/formalising-mathematics)